Bdote Learning Center

 Academic programming

 Bdote’s teaching draws on the history, culture, languages, knowledge, values, & contributions of the American Indian people of this region.
-A Place-Based Language Immersion Education model provides the best context for the school.
+A place-based language immersion education model provides the best context for the school.
 In this model, students are immersed in rigorous & interdisciplinary projects that often involve learning outside of school walls.
 Curriculum content is tied to the geographical cultures as well as the needs, concerns, & aspirations of the present day community & the families served.

-Years leading up to the opening of Bdote were dedicated to figuring out how a school could educate students without materials written in the language of the classroom.
+The years leading up to the opening of Bdote were dedicated to figuring out how a school could educate students without materials written in the language of the classroom.
 Through the dedication of many people, lesson plans have been created & now taught.
 While this will be a continued challenge, there is now a solid foundation from which to strengthen the educational practices within the school.

 Academic Programs Offered: